The Optical and Infrared Are Connected: Abstract

 \section{Abstract}

 Galaxies are often modelled as composites of separable components with distinct spectral signatures, implying that different wavelength ranges are only weakly correlated.
 They are not.
 We present a data-driven model which exploits subtle correlations between physical processes to accurately predict infrared (IR) WISE photometry from a neural summary of optical SDSS spectra.
 The model achieves accuracies of $\chi^2_N \approx 1$ for all photometric bands in WISE, as well as good colors.
-We are also able to tightly constrain typically IR-derived properties, e.g. the bolometric luminosities of AGN and dust parameters such as $\mathrm{q_{PAH}}$.
-We find that current SED-fitting methods are incapable of making comparable predictions, and that model misspecification often leads to correlated biases in star-formation rates and AGN luminosities.
-To help improve SED models, we determine what features of the optical spectrum are responsible for our improved predictions, and identify several lines (CaII, SrII, FeI, [OII] and H$\alpha$), which point to the complex chronology of star formation and chemical enrichment being incorrectly modelled.
+We are able to tightly constrain typically IR-derived properties, e.g., the bolometric luminosities of AGN and dust parameters such as $\mathrm{q_{PAH}}$.
+We also test whether current SED-fitting methods reproduce such panchromatic relations, but find their predictions biased and overconfident, likely due to model misspecification, with correlated biases in star-formation rates and AGN luminosities being most evident.
+To help improve SED models, we determine which features of the optical spectrum are responsible for our improved predictions, and identify several lines (CaII, SrII, FeI, [OII] and H$\alpha$), which point to the complex chronology of star formation and chemical enrichment being incorrectly modelled.